 Distorting the importance of events.
 Magnifying the negative or minimizing the positive.

-Example: If I fail this test, I am going to fail school, and be a screw up for the rest of my life.
+Example: If I fail this test, I am going to fail school, and never get into college.

 Emotional Reasoning